jaywengrow/tuvi/README.md

 First, create a ruby file and on the first line require the Tuvi library with `require 'tuvi'`

-Then, create a class with any name you desire.
-The first thing to do inside this class is: `extend Tuvi`.

 From here on in, the Tuvi language is used.
 As you can see, the program is divided into steps, which represent a step in the program where the program provides some instructions, and either prompts the user for input or simply exits.

 Every step needs a `say`, which sets the computer's instructions for that step.